heratyian/software-development-lessons/dpi-01/dpi-01.md

 — Marc Andreesen, "Why Software Is Eating the World" (2011)

-* By next class, you'll know how to do this for $17/month
+* By the end of this course, you'll know how to do this for $17/month

 ---

 * There were many things coming together in the 2000s to make SaaS companies ever cheaper to build and launch — datacenters for rent, the open-source movement, modern high-level languages and frameworks.
-* It was not a coincidence that 2011 is also when the first "coding bootcamps" arose to fill the gap in developers that Computer Science departments were not addressing.
-They promised to teach you "how to code" in 3 or 6 months.
+* It was not a coincidence that 2011 is also when coding bootcamps and online courses arose to fill the gap in developers that Computer Science departments were not addressing.
-* Some of the same things that brought the cost of running a SaaS product down by two orders of magnitude are also why it became possible for beginners to build useful software from online courses.
+* Some of the same things that brought the cost of running a SaaS product down by two orders of magnitude are also why it became possible for beginners to build useful software from coding bootcamps and online courses.
-* I heard about a few of these (Harvard CS50 / MakeSchool / Treehouse) and decided to give it a try while teaching in China.
+* I heard about a few of these (Harvard CS50 / MakeSchool / Treehouse / Mobile Makers) and decided to give it a try while teaching in China.
 * It worked!
-Finally, I learned "how to code" — that is, I learned how to build the kind of software that I had ideas for.
+Finally, I learned "how to code" — I learned how to build the kind of software I had ideas for.

 ---